What Happens If You Don’t Have Student Insurance Abroad?

 Most institutions have resources and advice for international students.
 Some even include a description of health insurance coverage.
 The best place to start is by speaking to a student advisor at the institution’s International Office.
 However, other sources of helpful information are the online forums, communities, and other groups of international students in Canada that offer recommendations based on experience.

-This is where one needs to pay attention to details of the health care coverage like the treatment the dental insurance covers, the type that includes normal checkups for emergencies or orthodontic care; also, look for any limitations, exclusions, deductibles, and a maximum amount that can be covered.
+This is where one needs to pay attention to the details of the health care coverage, like the treatment the dental insurance covers, the type that includes normal checkups for emergencies or orthodontic care; also, look for any limitations, exclusions, deductibles, and a maximum amount that can be covered.

 You may get separate dental insurance or dental coverage that pays specifically for anything not paid for in your primary health insurance policy.
 It’s a practical compromise to ensure that you get treated for everything that you would need to get treated for.